-A Graphic Look at the True Costs of Racial Disparities in the American Healthcare SystemBy Dallas and Lisa
+The True Costs of Racial Disparities in the US Healthcare SystemBy Dallas and Lisa

 The COVID-19 pandemic and its effect on communities of color have highlighted racial health disparities in America and renewed a sense of urgency to an ongoing issue.
 However, it’s just the latest in a long series of unequal health outcomes that must be called what they really are: injustices perpetuated at all levels of a healthcare system that has, for too long, treated Blacks with seemingly less regard and fewer options than white Americans.

 We know that chronic health conditions such as cardiovascular disease, hypertension, and diabetes affect Black Americans at rates higher than other populations.
 And unfortunately, Blacks are not only more likely to have these diseases but also to suffer worse outcomes – a fact that was made painfully obvious in a recent ProPublica article, The Black American Amputation Epidemic.
 The article detailed the work of Dr. Foluso Fakorede, the only cardiologist in Bolivar County, Mississippi, as he fights to provide interventions that can save Black Mississippi Delta residents with diabetes from losing a limb.

 It’s a story that should be familiar by now – if not in the details, at least in the concept.
 By shadowing Dr. Fakorede and learning of the all the barriers he has to overcome to make sure his patients don’t needlessly lose a leg when amputation could have been prevented, author Lizzie Presser reveals a series of ingrained, systemic barriers that almost seem implemented to ensure inequitable care and worse outcomes for Blacks.
 As Ms. Presser sums it up: